appwebtech/Single-Page-Application-CMS-/README.md

 Wordpress uses MySQL to manage it's DB's and PHP renders data from the server to the frontend.
 MySQL is an RDBMS and most of it's functionalities are open-source.
 It's a main component of [LAMP](https://en.wikipedia.org/wiki/LAMP_(software_bundle)) open-source web application software stack.

 Below is a snapshot of the DB I used.
 It can be queried, searched and exported to other servers.
-That is the main reason I used SoC to have a reputable external source to process payments.
-Actually, [WooCommerce](https://woocommerce.com/) will not process payments but will direct them to be processed by [Paypal](https://www.paypal.com/).
 <hr>
 ![screen shot 2017-01-21 at 13 17 07](https://cloud.githubusercontent.com/assets/20464709/22174331/1067170e-dfdc-11e6-9bec-e659d156d5e2.png)
 <hr>